 The approach to extract reflectance ratio from NIR images is written in Matlab as well as the approach to derive river discharge.
-As input, the NIR images from multispectral sensors (MODIS, OLCI) and the water level derived by altimetry are required.
-The in situ data are required to calibrate the parameters of the approaches.
+As input, the NIR images from multispectral sensors (MODIS from AQUA and TERRA, MSI from Sentinel-2) and the water level derived by altimetry are required.
+The in-situ data are required to calibrate the parameters of the approaches.